LeonSering/nvim_config/keymappings.md

 I - insert text before the first non-blank in the line o - open a new line below and append text
-O - open a new line above and append text
+O - open a new line above and append text cw - delete the next word (yanking) and go to insert mode (can use other motions as well) C - delete everthing on right (yanking) and go to insert mode cc or S - delete line (yanking) and go to insert mode Backspace - delete the character before the cursor (yanking) go to insert mode

 ## deleting

-x or Del - delete the character under the cursor
-X - delete the character before the cursor d[motion] - delete next motion dd - delete full line
+Del - delete the character under the cursor (yanking) x - delete the character under the cursor (no yanking) X - delete the character before the cursor (no yanking) x / X in visual mode - delete selection (no yanking) d[motion] - delete next motion (yanking) dd - delete full line (yanking)
-D - delete end of line
-J - join line below (in visual mode, joins all selected lines) cw - delete the next word and go to insert mode (can use other motions as well) C - delete everthing on right and go to insert mode cc or S - delete line and go to insert mode
+D - delete end of line (yanking) cw - delete the next word (yanking) and go to insert mode (can use other motions as well) C - delete everthing on right (yanking) and go to insert mode cc or S - delete line (yanking) and go to insert mode Backspace - delete the character before the cursor (yanking) go to insert mode

 ## inside/around commands